-- (a) Two or more chassis "centre" rails are permitted or CAMS may consider alternative configurations which achieve a similar outcome in strengthening the floor area of the chassis. - (b) A torsion bar housing may replace the chassis cross member at the base of the main hoop, and if so, this tube need not comply with the material requirements outlined in this regulation. - (c) A transmission "tunnel" may be constructed providing that it incorporates the required cross members.
-These may be detachable, providing they are constructed as a demountable joint in accordance with Schedule J of the CAMS Manual. - (d) Additional bars are permitted in all areas other than the window openings, which shall be as per Article 9.6c. - (e) Main hoop reinforcement variation: the following variations to the diagonal braces in the main hoop are acceptable:
+- Two or more chassis "centre" rails are permitted or Motorsport Australia may consider alternative configurations which achieve a similar outcome in strengthening the floor area of the chassis. - (b) A torsion bar housing may replace the chassis cross member at the base of the main hoop, and if so, this tube need not comply with the material requirements outlined in this regulation. - (c) A transmission "tunnel" may be constructed providing that it incorporates the required cross members.
+These may be detachable, providing they are constructed as a demountable joint in accordance with Schedule J (refer Technical Appendix). - (d) Additional bars are permitted in all areas other than the window openings, which must be as per Article 9.6c. - (e) Compulsory reinforcement within the Main Hoop must include at least one continuous member, be it a horizontal member or one of the diagonal members where they are fitted OR where a lateral roll bar is used the same will apply for reinforcement in the area required. - (f) Main hoop reinforcement variation: the following variations to the diagonal braces in the main hoop are acceptable: